 - 40% or 400 GTs will be allocated to the most active LP token holders in terms of their participation in DAO businesses.
 Kambria will feature a point reward system in which DAO members earn points for participating in DAO activities.
 Top Active Members will be appointed to the DAO Council for a one-year term.
 Each member will have four GTs distributed evenly.
 This group should be diverse in terms of locals and knowledge, as they will be the country leaders of DAO hubs or subDAOs in later phases.

 - And the last 20% or 200 GTs will be allocated to Kambria as the Organizer to orchestrate the development of the Kambria DAO model in the early stage.

 Ms. Lien concluded her speech by launching the first fundraising campaign for the Pet Care Robot DAO, Alpha Campaign.
 In overview, the fundraising goal for the Launching campaign is 15% of the total goal for the 1st product cycle.
 The aim is to add $450K to the DAO fund, with the LP tokens to be issued totaling 1.5M over the course of 2 months.
 Once this goal is completed, the selected Dev Team will commence the solution development.
 Subsequently, the DAO Council will be formed 6 months after the vesting progress reaches 50%.

-She also announced our upcoming Animal Kingdom NFT collection auction on OpenSea and NFTify.
+She also announced our upcoming Animal Kingdom NFT collection sale on NFTify.
 This event is a great opportunity for participants to contribute funds to the DAO by bidding on and purchasing these NFTs.
-Auction winners will receive the NFTs they bid on, and DAO LP tokens equivalent to the auction amount with a 20% discount.
+NFT owners will receive the NFTs they bought and DAO LP tokens equivalent to the auction amount with a up to 20% discount.

 4️⃣ Q&A section from the Community